seanjkanderson/seanjkanderson.github.io/_pages/about.md

 ...still growing up
 ------
 I finished my B.S. in May 2018.
 The day after graduation I went on a bikepacking trip in China.
 When I got back I lived on the road in the western United States for a few months.
 I like to nerd out and play big in the outdoors.
-Now, I'm back in Berkeley, California, working at a startup, New Sun Road.
+I worked at a startup, New Sun Road, for two years working on datascience, controls, and software engineering.
+Now I'm back in school, dreaming of big expeditions.

 Reading
 ------